Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

   for(let i = 1; i <= n; i++){
     //create string to print
     let str = '';
-    // loop once for length if string for(let j = 1; j <= n; j++){
+    // loop once for length of string for(let j = 1; j <= n; j++){
       if(j <= i){
         str+= '#';